Zylann/godot_terrain_plugin/README.md

 Important
 -----------
-I ported this plugin to C++ as a module for Godot 3.0: https://github.com/Zylann/godot_heightmap_module
+I ported this plugin to Godot 3: https://github.com/Zylann/godot_heightmap_native_plugin I used to also work on a module version: https://github.com/Zylann/godot_heightmap_module
-I stopped support on the GDScript version.
+I stopped support on Godot 2.

 Features
 ----------